shaggy8871/yami/README.md

 [![Build Status](https://travis-ci.org/shaggy8871/yami.svg?branch=master)](https://travis-ci.org/shaggy8871/yami)

 Yami is a PHP migration tool for YAML files.
-Since YAML files are often not committed to source code repositories, Yami makes it easy to maintain credentials and configuration files without exposing sensitive data.
-Some of its key benefits are:
+It is ideal for systems that maintain YAML files outside of source code repositories, such as when used for credentials or secrets management (`.env` files).
+Some key benefits include:

 - It maintains a history of changes to one or more YAML files, and the ability to roll back in batches or to a particular point in time.
 - It focuses on the structure of the YAML file rather than the data, and allows the data to be injected from multiple sources including a Secrets Manager or environment variables during migration.